vuejs/rfcs/active-rfcs/0000-function-api.md

 ### Value Unwrapping

 Note in the last example we are using `{{ msg }}` in the template without the `.value` property access.
-This is because **value wrappers get "unwrapped" when they are accessed on the render context or as a nested property inside a reactive object.**
+This is because **value wrappers get "unwrapped" when they are accessed in the template or as a nested property inside a reactive object.**

 You can mutate an unwrapped value binding in inline handlers: